bja282/PUI2016_bja282/HW7_bja282/hc1924_PlotReview.md

 ###<b>Suggestions:</b>

-I think that including a trend line or two could make this graph even more interesting.
-Clearly, the price has increased over the past year or so, but a trend line would help draw conclusions about the pace of this increase.
+I think that including a trend line or fitting a curve to the graph could make this graph even more interesting.
+Clearly, the price has increased over the past year or so, but a trend line would help draw conclusions about the pace of the increase.